 When children use the school's network to access the internet, they are protected from inappropriate content by our appropriate filtering and monitoring systems on school devices and school networks.
 The school will ensure that appropriate filters and monitoring systems are in place which are regularly reviewed for their effectiveness.
 However, many students are able to access the internet using their own data plan.
 To minimise inappropriate use, as a school we have students sign an acceptable use agreement and have consequences set out in our behavior policy for any unacceptable use which takes place online.
 "Further information can be found on the UK Council for Child Internet Safety website.
-The School does not allow students in Year 7 to 11 to have a mobile phone or any other Internet enabled device, in school.
-Sixth Form students are allowed, however, they can only be used in the Sixth Form Common Rooms.
+The School does not allow students in Year 7 to 11 to have a mobile phones or any other Internet enabled device, in school.
+Sixth Form students are allowed, however, they can only be used in the Sixth Form Building.

-However, many pupils students are able to access the internet using their own data plan.
-To minimise inappropriate use, as a school we deliver E-Safety Online lessons to all year groups and run an E-Safety Online week in school each year to raise awareness.
+However, many students are able to access the internet using their own data plan.
+To minimise inappropriate use, as a school we deliver Online lessons to all year groups and run an Online Safety week in school each year to raise awareness.

 The school should ensure that, as part of the requirement for staff to undergo regularly updated safeguarding training and the requirement to ensure children are taught about safeguarding, including online safety, that online safety training for staff is integrated, aligned and considered as part of the overarching safeguarding approach.
 Training for staff will include an understanding of the expectations, applicable roles and responsibilities in relation to filtering and monitoring.
 All new staff will receive appropriate Online safety training at induction.
+This will include training on misinformation, disinformation, conspiracy theories, and Al-generated content.

-The Designated Safeguarding Lead and Deputy are able to understand the unique risks associated with online safety and be confident that they have the relevant knowledge and up to date capability required to keep children safe whilst they are online at school or college;
+The Designated Safeguarding Lead and Deputy are able to understand the unique risks associated with online safety and be confident that they have the relevant knowledge and up to date capability required to keep children safe whilst they are online at school.